theKashey/react-imported-component/README.md

 * [loadable-components](https://github.com/smooth-code/loadable-components)
   * The most complex(inside) one.
 Just piece of Art.
   * Loader: import only
-  * Front-end: HRM-not-friendly.
+  * Front-end: RHL-not-friendly.
   * SSR: semi-async(walkTree), __no wave reduction__, sees only currently loaded chunks.
   * Simple HOC based API

 * [react-universal-component](https://github.com/faceyspacey/react-universal-component)
   * The most "webpack" one.
 Comprehensive solution, able to solve any case.
   * Loader: hybrid (import/require)
-  * Front-end: HRM-friendly.
+  * Front-end: RHL-friendly.
   * SSR: sync, webpack-bound, synchronous rendering.
 Sees __all used chunks__.
   * Very complex API

 * [react-imported-component](https://github.com/theKashey/react-imported-component)
   * This library.
   * Loader: import only
-  * Front-end: HRM-friendly.
+  * Front-end: RHL-friendly.
   * SSR: semi-async(preload), bundler-independent, Sees __all used chunks__.
   * Component/HOC API, SSR could require additional pass (extract imports), or will lost wave reduction.

+> Note 1: "RHL friendly" means that "loader" works with React-Hot-Loader out of the box.
+In other case you will have to wrap async chunk's export with `hot` function, provided by Hot-Loader.

-> Note: "__no wave reduction__" means - loader is produce several loading "waves"
+> Note 2: "__no wave reduction__" means - loader is produce several loading "waves"
 #### Waves
 Let's imagine complex case - index.js will async-load 2 chunks, and __they also__ will load 2 async chunks.
 SSR will result 6 marks, but only 2 of them will be resolved and executed on startup, as long the nested async calls